lorin/epidemic-register/README.md

 ![Abstract execution visualization](abstract.png)

 The relations create a total ordering, which I've shown from top to bottom.
-You can see the sequencing:
+Here's how the abstract execution has sequenced the operations:

 ```
 w(V0)